An Efficient Global Optimization Algorithm with Adaptive Estimates of the Local Lipschitz Constants: Related Work

 \section{Related Work}

-During the years, researchers developed Lipschitz optimization methods as in \cite{shubert1972sequential,mladineo1986algorithm} that given the value of the Lipschitz constant $L$, can produce valid lower bounds of the objective function $f$ and driving the numerical procedure towards the global minimizers.
+Over the years, researchers have developed various Lipschitz optimization methods (e.g., \cite{shubert1972sequential, mladineo1986algorithm}) which, given the value of the Lipschitz constant $L$, can produce valid lower bounds for the objective function $f$, guiding the numerical procedure toward the global minimizers.

 The difficulty is when the value $L$ of the Lipschitz constant is not available in advance such as in the majority of real-world applications.
 To effectively overcome this issue, an estimation of it is usually carried out given the information acquired by the optimization procedure during its iterations as in \cite{sergeyev2006global} and using a diagonal partition scheme in \cite{kvasov2012lipschitz, sergeyev2017deterministic, sergeyev2015deterministic2}.